-AAARTA signed onto an amicus brief in the above Maryland case.
-The Court of Appeals, MD's highest appeals court, issued its opinion today: "De facto parents have standing to contest custody or visitation and need not show parental unfitness or exceptional circumstances before a trial court can apply a best interests of the child analysis.
+Maryland: The Court of Appeals, MD's highest appeals court, issued its opinion: "De facto parents have standing to contest custody or visitation and need not show parental unfitness or exceptional circumstances before a trial court can apply a best interests of the child analysis.
 The Court’s previous decision in Janice M. v.
 Margaret K., 404 Md.
 661 (2008), is overruled."
+Conover v.
+Conover

 Webinars for Purchase

-The Academy makes it's webinars on Adoption and ART law available for purchase.
-To see the webinars available click: Webinars on ART and Adoption.
+The Academy provides its webinars on Adoption and ART law for purchase.
+To see the available webinars click: Webinars on ART and Adoption.